Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The Kumano Kodo Information Center in Takijiri provides historic information on the Kumano Kodo as well as last minute supplies and a public toilet

 Takijiri-oji [Google Maps location], the starting point of the Nakahechi Route, is across the road from the Information Center.
 The trailhead is to the left behind the shrine.
-The hike today will take you from Takijiri-oji to Chikatsuyu or Nonaka (13 to 17 kilometres/6 – 7 1/2 hours, depending on where you chose/found accommodation for the night).
+Today’s hike will take you from Takijiri-oji to Chikatsuyu or Nonaka (13 to 17 kilometres/6 – 7 1/2 hours, depending on where you chose/found accommodation for the night).

 takijiri oji